Human Action Localization with Sparse Spatial Supervision: Related work

-These later approaches require bounding box annotations in every frame from training videos.
-Such annotation effort is not realistic for large-scale datasets.
-Weakly-supervised action localization is thus necessary, but has received little attention so far.
-The case of temporal localization was studied in~\cite{Bojanowski14weakly,duchenne2009automatic,hoai2014learning}.
-Bojanowski \etal~\cite{Bojanowski14weakly} assume an ordered list of the actions in each video as input.
-Duchenne \etal~\cite{duchenne2009automatic} use a discriminative clustering on short video segments to identify the localization in the training set and learn a classifier.
-Hoai \etal~\cite{hoai2014learning} extend a Multiple Instance SVM to time series while allowing discontinuities in the positive samples.
-For the case of spatio-temporal localization, Siva and Xiang~\cite{siva2011weakly} define cuboids of different time lengths around detected humans, describe them with STIPs~\cite{laptev2005space} and then use Multiple Instance Learning (MIL).
-Their method can thus only be used for static humans whereas ours can be generalized to more complex and realistic motions.
-Mosabbeb \etal~\cite{mosabbeb2014multi} use a subspace segmentation clustering approach applied on groups of trajectories in order to segment videos into parts.
-Low-rank matrix completion then estimates the contribution of each cluster to the different labels.
-Hence, the approach detects several disjoint action parts and not one spatio-temporal consistent localization.
-Ma \etal~\cite{STsegments} first extract a per-frame hierarchical segmentation, which is tracked over the videos.
-Using a foreground scoring, they obtain a hierarchy of spatio-temporal segments where the upper level corresponds to human body location candidates.
+Some other works also detect actions without spatial supervision.
+Mosabbeb et al.~\cite{mosabbeb2014multi} use a subspace segmentation clustering approach applied on groups of trajectories, in order to segment videos into parts.
+A low-rank matrix completion method estimates the contribution of each cluster to the different labels, hence the approach detects several disjoint action parts and not one consistent spatio-temporal localization.
+Ma et al.~\cite{STsegments} first extract a per-frame hierarchical segmentation, which is tracked over the video.
+Using foreground scoring, they obtain a hierarchy of spatio-temporal segments where the upper level corresponds to human body location candidates.
+However, they rely on parts segmentation which is challenging in low-quality real-world videos, e.g. with strong occlusion and compression artifacts.
 More recently, Chen and Corso~\cite{chen2015action} propose to generate unsupervised proposals by clustering intentional motion based on dense trajectories.
-A classifier is then learned using the best proposal of a video as positive sample.
-The method is thus weakly-supervised but assumes only one action per video during training.
-Furthermore, this method is not robust to nearby motions and assumes significant motion.
+Their method can handle only one action per training video and is not robust to nearby motions.

-Some action classification methods automatically discover discriminative parts to improve the performance, but do not aim at precisely localizing the action.
-For instance, Shapovalova \etal~\cite{shapovalova2012similarity} extend latent SVM to model pairwise similarities between latent variables, aiming at discovering common parts for a particular action.
-Boyraz \etal~\cite{boyraz122014action} optimize jointly the classification error and the location of a fixed number of discriminative parts.
-Lan \etal~\cite{lan2015action} leverage a discriminative clustering approach for parsing complex actions into mid-level action elements.